December 1 REWARD OF OBEDIENCE

 How he swore to the Lord and vowed to the Mighty One of Jacob, 3 “Surely I will not enter my house, Nor lie on my bed;

-Successful athletes live a life of dedication.
+Successful people live a life of dedication.
 They are no stranger to saying no to food and sleep, to say yes to working out and pushing their bodies to the limits.
 This dedication helps them to make the most of the talents and abilities they were blessed with at birth.
 A follower of Christ could learn much from their example.
 By saying no to things of the flesh and yes to things of the Spirit, we begin to develop the gifts and abilities the Lord blessed us with.
 Then we can become what He planned all along.
 Does your life reflect a dedication to God?

 O Israel, hope in the Lord from this time forth and forever.

-All teams tend to form distinct personalities, with the athletes filling different roles.
+All teams tend to form distinct personalities, with the personnel filling different roles.
 One thing that makes the team strong is stability.
-Having a person that you can count on every time to go out and give their all make the team stronger.
+Having a person you can count on every time to go out and give their all makes the team stronger.
 Without this, a team will struggle.
 As a follower of Christ, He is the one that we can count on every time He says He will do.
 He always keeps His Word.
 Knowing this, we take the courage to face life’s challenges without fear.
 Are you finding your stability in God?